 - Wipe all the data using an app designed for that purpose.
 Yes, you’ll lose your photos (although you have been backing them up to the cloud all along, right?) but that’s a small price to pay for keeping prying eyes from stealing your identity.

 - Call your bank (and employers if you’ve been using the phone for work) and warn them.
 Change passwords immediately.

 - Call the police and make a report in case you have credit disputes related to the theft.
 It will help if you have a record of the phone’s serial number, and its unique device identification number: the International Mobile Equipment Identifier (IMEI), the Mobile Equipment Identifier (MEID) number, or the Electronic Serial Number (ESN).

 It definitely takes a few extra steps to keep your data safe when you carry it around in your pocket, but those extra steps are the price you pay to make sure your private information stays private.

-- Featured10 broadband and wireless deals from Amazon Prime Day 2020 Taylor Gadsden — 3 min read
+- FeaturedTop tech deals this Amazon Prime Day 2021 Ari Howard — 2 min read

 - FeaturedBest cellphone plans for seniors Allconnect — 4 min read

 - FeaturedBest international phone plans of 2021 Allconnect — 4 min read

 Monday, September 20, 2021How fast can ‘fast internet’ go?
 The theoretical speed limits of fiber optic, cable and DSL

 Saturday, September 18, 2021Is the internet a hidden driver of climate change?